 I can highly recommend the coffee at The Sorting Office coffee (they do oat milk!), the acai bowls at Genki, the village bakery and the St Agnes Beacon and Wheal Coates circular walk.
 Some of the most stunning panoramic views I’ve found in Cornwall, particularly at sunset!

-St Just-in-Penwith is the nearest town to Land’s End and is a perfect village to stay in if you’re exploring the south ends of Cornwall.
+St Just-in-Penwith is the nearest town to Land’s End.
+It’s the perfect village in Cornwall to stay in if you’re exploring the south.
 St Just-in-Penwith was originally the centre of the tin mining industry in this part of Cornwall.
 The town’s history is reflected in the nature of the streets of granite cottages.